Mar 21, 2022

 Digital health technology can help us all reduce our carbon footprint.
 By replacing an in-person visit with virtual care, the patient can eliminate a drive to the doctor’s office and opt for a wholly digital experience for certain health episodes, without the need for paper records.
 Additionally, by increasing the convenience and ease-of-access for preventive care visits, we can reduce overall reliance on emergency-room visits and ambulatory care by catching symptoms and conditions earlier – again reducing our impact on the environment.

-Community resilience in regard to climate change is also top of mind when it comes to our sustainability efforts.
+Community resilience in regard to climate change is top of mind when it comes to our sustainability efforts.
 We understand that climate change and environmental risk poses unique challenges to clients and communities in the form of extreme weather events and other emergencies – specifically to people’s health and public health systems.
 We maintain an online Disaster Resource Center for first responders, health plan customers, and employer clients.
 This resource is continually updated by our Employee Assistance Consultant team, which has deep knowledge of our provider network and can make real-time updates to help people in need.

 We also support customers during extreme weather events through our Customer Disaster Response Program, which offers access to trained clinicians through our Employee Assistance Program, onsite critical incident support, and flexibility to make temporary policy changes, such as waiving various medical requirements, refilling prescriptions, and expanding our help line to proactively address customer service issues and provide personal assistance and support for all affected by a disaster.
-In addition to directly supporting our customers through these resources, the Cigna Foundation utilizes charitable contributions and partnerships with credible, leading disaster relief organizations to support communities impacted by extreme weather events.
+In addition to directly supporting our customers through these resources, The Cigna Group Foundation utilizes charitable contributions and partnerships with credible, leading disaster relief organizations to support communities impacted by extreme weather events.

 Outside of our enterprise-level strategy to reduce emissions and waste, we also raise awareness about environmental stewardship among our workforce of over 70,000 employees across the world, which has led to employee-driven action.
 Employees have organized a number of community-oriented environmental projects, including an electric vehicle experience day, planting vegetable gardens, and building a production-scale aquaponics system on the grounds of our corporate headquarters.
-(Pictured on left: Cigna employees tending to the vegetable garden at our corporate headquarters in Bloomfield, Connecticut.)
+(Pictured on left: The Cigna Group employees tending to the vegetable garden at our corporate headquarters in Bloomfield, Connecticut.)

 Through our Healthy Environment pillar, we strive to identify new efficiencies and make strategic investments that reduce our environmental impacts.
 We believe responsible environmental stewardship can improve health and well-being.
 While we know there is more work to do, we are proud of the progress we’ve made, and we are committed to continuing to do our part to build a healthier, more sustainable, and inclusive world.